• Skip to primary navigation

 Butternut Squash and Apple Soup, made in a pressure cooker!
 So rich in flavor and packed with goodness, you won't believe how easy this is to make and so delicious!

 Make this recipe exactly as it’s written below, or do a variation (can use vegetable stock and coconut milk if that’s your thing). . but either way, MAKE THIS SOUP!
-If you don’t own a pressure cooker, simply use a heavy bottomed pot, like a Le Creuset.
+If you don’t own a pressure cooker, simply use a heavy bottomed pot, like a Staub or Le Creuset.
 I would chop up the vegetables more and you will obviously have to cook on the stove top for a bit longer. . but you will still blend it with an immersion blender, (or using a blender) and do the same thing.
 I hope you enjoy!

 Butternut Squash and Apple Soup, made in a pressure cooker!
 So rich in flavor and packed with goodness, you won't believe how easy this is to make and so delicious!